ryanmsnyder/nix-config/README.md

 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```

+Restart your shell so `nix` will be in your path when running commands later.

 ### 4. Clone this repo into home directory

 ```sh